Appledore Lifeboat Station: Building descriptions

 The first boathouse at Watertown was built in stone just above the high water line.
 It was 34 by 16 ft with a door that was just 8 ft 3 in wide.
 The Braunton Burrows boathouse of 1848 was built in wood 1 mi north of the lighthouse at Airy Point.
 It was the same size as the one at Watertown, 34 by 16 ft, but with a 13 ft doorway.

-The present lifeboat station is situated in Jubilee Road.
+The present lifeboat station is situated off Jubilee Road.
 At ground level, facing a slipway, is covered accommodation for the ILB, boarding boat and their tractors.
 Additional crew facilities are located in the attic above.

 Area of operation

 The boathouse at Appledore faces the estuary formed by the confluence of two rivers.
 When lifeboats were first stationed here, there were busy ports at Barnstaple on the River Taw and Bideford on the River Torridge.
 The estuary flows westwards over the shallows at Bideford Bar into Bideford Bay.
 Much of the coast is lined by sand dunes, the 'burrows' where the auxiliary stations were built.